JoachimGoedhart/Simple-lifetime-timelapse-analysis/README.md

 - Save the resulting file as CSV
 - Repeat for all TIF stacks

-### Visualization
+### Step 3.
+Visualization

 - The analysis will be performed on all CSV files, assuming that each CSV is an independent replicate.
 - The code in the .Rmd file assumes that the CSV files are in a subfolder called `output_ImageJ`
 - Run the Rmd script step-by-step and tweak where necessary.
 - The resulting plots can be saved individually, but you can also 'knit' the Rmd file to produce an HTML of the notebook that has all the code and output.
-An example [THINGL-analysis.html](THINGL-analysis.html) is also included in this repo.
+An example `THINGL-analysis.html` is also included in this repo.